-- Take some time to gather a plan together of the sessions you want to experience.
+- Take some time to gather a plan for the sessions you want to experience.

 - Bonus planning tip: gather your plan into a document that you can use to take collaborative notes with your peer network.

 - Block off time on your calendar so that others know you are busy.
-Be OK with saying no to meetings or appointments during that time, just like you would if you were travelling to the conference.
+Be OK with saying no to meetings or appointments during that time, just like you would if you were traveling to an onsite conference.